 Learn more about reasons for ineligibility

 Safety of the donor and recipient is our top priority.
 Blood donation eligibility in the United States is determined by the Food and Drug Administration (FDA) and we strictly adhere to their regulations.
 The following are some common guidelines to help you determine if you are eligible.
-If you have questions about eligibility, please call our medical team at (808) 848-4745.
+If you have questions about eligibility, please call Blood Bank of Hawaii at (808) 848-4745.

 Hemoglobin (temporary deferral, until improved)

 Before donation we will test your hemoglobin level by taking a small blood sample from your finger.
 You will be eligible to donate if your hemoglobin is 12.5 g/d or higher for females and 13.0 g/d or higher for males.
 If your hemoglobin is too low, you will not be able to donate that day but please come back soon!

 For more information about hemoglobin and what you can do to help build your hemoglobin level, please review our Understanding Hemoglobin brochure.
 Being deferred doesn’t mean you are anemic.
 Eating a consistent iron-rich diet including foods such as red meat, dark green vegetables and dried fruits, will help increase iron levels.
 Talking a multivitamin with iron may also help.

 Travel and residency outside the U.S. (deferral varies)

 If you travel to a Malaria region, you will have to wait three months before donating blood.
 You will have to wait three-years after living in a country* or countries where malaria is found.
 Up-to-date information about malaria and a map showing areas with risk of malaria may be found on the Centers for Disease Control (CDC) website.

 If you travel to an active Zika Virus area, you will have to wait 28 days before donating blood.
 Up-to-date information about Zika and a map showing active areas may be found on the Centers for Disease Control (CDC) website.